 Stage Two: The second stage begins about two or three days past the start of fermentation.
 At this time the stage one bacteria have died off, and Leuconostoc species of bacteria populate.
 Leuconostoc species are lactic acid bacteria that tolerate salt and acid.
 They are Gram-positive cocci shaped, heterolactic fermenters (heterolactic means that they produce two different acids.)
 Lactic acid, ethanol and carbon dioxide along with small amounts of acetic acid and glycerol are produced when these bacteria thrive.
 This is the bubbly stage!
 At the time for stage two you want to look for bubbles from the carbon dioxide being produced (be sure to burp the fermentation jar during this stage if using a sealing lid, like a mason jar lid).
 In stage two the environment becomes more acidic, leading us into stage three.

 Stage Three: This stage begins after about six to eight days from the start of fermentation.
 The bacterial population mostly consists of Lactobacillus species in stage three.
 Lactobacillus species are salt-tolerant, acid-tolerant, homolactic fermenters.
 They are considered homolactic fermenters because the one main product from their fermentation of plant sugar is lactic acid.
 Their metabolism of plant sugar into lactic acid results in a acidic pH of about 3.1 - 3.7.
 The lactic acid produced in this stage is actually what preserves the ferments.
 Once stage three is reached you have a fermentation environment that is anaerobic, salty and acidic which is very selective and only allows for the growth of good bacteria.
-You want to give your ferments time to be in stage three for a bit, so that the lactic acid bacteria have adequate time to produce their wonderful preserving substance!
+You want to give your ferments time to be in stage three for a bit, so that the lactic acid bacteria have adequate time to produce adequate amounts of their wonderful preserving substance.
 We always wait about two weeks after this stage is reached, because that time yields a safe pH and a perfectly pleasant sour taste.
 It is okay to vary this time just a bit though.
 It is fine to taste test, refrigerate and eat at about 12 days past reaching stage three, (which would be around three weeks total time).